 Hopefully, you will never be in a true survival situation that have you questioning what to eat to survive.
 However, should you ever find yourself in a pinch, many creatures are easily digestible, nutritious, and widely available in nature.
 One of these is the leech.

 Leeches are prevalent in most parts of the world and can be eaten as a source of nutrition in survival situations.
-Leeches can be eaten both raw and cooked, but do pose some threats to the human body.
-If done correctly, they can serve as a food option in extreme emergencies.
+Leeches can be eaten raw and cooked but posed some threats to the human body.
+They can serve as a food option in extreme emergencies if done correctly.

-While you may not be running to your nearest waterway in search of a leech, it is useful to learn about leeches and their nutritional value.
-We will break down how you could eat leeches if need be and the overall nutrition the leech offers.
+While you may not be running to your nearest waterway in search of a leech, learning about leeches and their nutritional value is helpful.
+We will discuss how you could eat leeches if need be and the nutrition the leech offers.
 If you would like to learn more, keep reading!

 The idea of eating leeches may make you a bit squeamish!
-However, it is not unheard of for leeches to be used in some countries as a form of nutrition.
-While they are not the prettiest thing to look at, they can be a great way to stay alive in a crisis situation.
+However, it is not unheard of for leeches to be used in some countries as nutrition.
+While they are not the prettiest thing to look at, they can be a great way to stay alive in a crisis.

 Leeches are a member of the worm family and are easily found in nature.
-They are not recommended for routine consumption, but rather when in a true survival situation.
-Leeches are not ideal for eating, but they can be a source of much needed calories.
+They are not recommended for routine consumption but rather when in an actual survival situation.
+Leeches are not ideal for eating, but they can be a source of much-needed calories.

-When eating a leech, you have two main options, to eat it raw and alive or cooked.
-Cooking these these little guys is a much better option.
+When eating a leech, you have two main options: raw and alive or cooked.
+Cooking these little guys is a much better option.
 However, if you are in a pinch, you can eat them raw by keeping these factors in mind:

 - If you are eating a live leech, you must keep it in your mouth and chew it thoroughly.

 - You want the leech to be dead before swallowing.
-A live leech going down your throat can quickly become a major issue.
+A live leech going down your throat can quickly become a significant issue.